RIOT-OS/RIOT/cpu/esp8266/README.md

 ESP8266 has **one dedicated ADC** pin with a resolution of 10 bits.
 This ADC pin can measure voltages in the range of **0 V ...
 1.1 V**.

-@note Some boards have voltage dividers to scale this range to a maximum of 3.3 V. For more information, see the hardware manual for the board.
+**Please note:** Some boards have voltage dividers to scale this range to a maximum of 3.3 V. For more information, see the hardware manual for the board.

 ## <a name="esp8266_spi_interfaces"> SPI Interfaces </a> &nbsp;[[TOC](#esp8266_toc)]